Sightings & Sentinel

 Reporting sick or entangled animals to authorities

-Of 1,246 sentinel actions documented in 2023, 773 (62%) involved directly contacting other vessels.
-The PWWA was successful in slowing, stopping, or diverting nearby vessels in the presence of whales in at least 78% of vessel-related sentinel actions, resulting in safer conditions.
-This was an increase over 2022’s success rate of 74%.
+Of 1,351 sentinel actions documented in 2024, 923 (68.3%) involved directly contacting other vessels.
+Recreational vessels, ferries, and cargo ships were the vessel categories contacted most frequently by PWWA members last year, and the PWWA was successful in slowing, stopping, and/or diverting vessels transiting in the presence of whales in at least 75.5% of vessel-related sentinel actions.

-Want to take a deeper dive into our 2023 wildlife sightings and sentinel actions?
-The 34-page PWWA 2023 Sightings & Sentinel Actions Report is full of graphs, charts, and highlight photos from the 2023 whale watching season.
+Want to take a deeper dive into our 2024 wildlife sightings and sentinel actions?
+The 38-page PWWA 2024 Sightings & Sentinel Actions Report is full of graphs, charts, and highlight photos from the 2024 whale watching season.
 Click here to check it out!

 Previous Sightings & Sentinel Actions Reports